Best pedalboards 2024: top choice 'boards for guitarists

 Not all power supplies fit

-The Pedaltrain Nano Plus is a compact, soft-cased board that accommodates only a single row of pedals, but it’s a great option if that’s all you need and you’re craving a tidy solution.
+The Pedaltrain Nano Plus is a compact, soft-cased board that accommodates only a single row of pedals, but it’s a great option if you need a stripped-down travel rig or you just have a handful of pedals you want to keep neat and tidy.

-Because of the tight space under the board, you'll have to raise the rear feet by DIY means or buy a specific compact power supply.
-Luckily Pedaltrain, Strymon, and other brands offer super slim power supplies - for a price.
+Because of the tight space under the board, you'll have to raise the rear feet by DIY means, top mount your pedalboard power supply, or buy a specific compact PSU.
+Luckily Pedaltrain, Strymon, and other brands offer super slim power supplies, although they can be pricey.

 A clever, Velcro-free pedalboard solution